outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

+    - make diagram of reference connections
-    - what is the complete set of connections between two values (numbers being absolute references), such as numbers like 2 & 10
+      - what is the complete set of unique connections between two values (numbers being absolute references), such as numbers like 2 & 10
-      - their metadata is connected with similarities like:
+        - their metadata is connected with:

+          - similarities:

+            - components
+              - inputs
                 - factors (common factors)

+            - abstractions
+              - types
-        - types (integers)
+                - value types (integers)

+            - system contexts (relevance through usefulness)
+              - uses/applications
                 - common usage (commonly used as bases)
                 - usage potential (can be used to produce useful functions, sequences, & sets, like even numbers or digit-moving functions)

+            - relevant components

+              - relevance through adjacence in position
                 - adjacent value metadata (both near primes, e, pi, 1, & zero)

+              - relevance through interactivity
+                - interactive with value-connecting metadata (metadata like number types)
+                  - intersections
+                    - 2 intersects with primes formatted as a sequential path (sequence of primes) or a network (formatted by adjacence to other primes, adjacence to other high-energy numbers, or other highly connecting metadata) or a function (checking for factors qualifying as those of a prime)
+                    - sequence of even numbers

-      - and connected with differences like:
+          - differences like:

+            - adjacent transforms
+              - power
+                - usage
                   - 2 or its inverse is more commonly used as a power than 10 bc its one away from the unit power 1

+            - connections
+              - operations
                 - factors connecting the two numbers with multiplication/division like 5 & 20

       - these values can store different info with varying optimization/efficiency & varying info loss/preservation
       - given the ways that change types like variables/operations are connected in functions, what functions efficiently connect values like the above pair, using minimal info, and for what intents

     - determine core graph variables (definition of adjacence/difference, connectivity, dimensions, info storage methods, interactivity of structures like sequences)